Vanishing Love of Black Holes in General Relativity: From Spacetime Conformal Symmetry of a Two-dimensional Reduced Geometry: Ladder operators from spacetime conformal symmetry and application to perturbations to Schwarzschild-Tangherlini black holes

 Let us next consider the higher-dimensional case~$n\ge3$.
-A weakly time-dependent scalar field perturbation can be reduced to a set of infinite time-dependent scalar fields satisfying an equation that takes the form of Eq.~\eqref{ScalarinAdS2withLadderOperator} with $c_p=0$, $z=\hat{z}^{n-1}$, and ${\hat{\ell}}=\ell/(n-1)$~(c.f., discussion around Eq.~(4.48) in Ref.~\cite{Charalambous:2022rre}).
+A slowly-varying scalar field perturbation can be reduced to a set of infinite time-dependent scalar fields satisfying an equation that takes the form of Eq.~\eqref{ScalarinAdS2withLadderOperator} with $c_p=0$, $z=\hat{z}^{n-1}$, and ${\hat{\ell}}=\ell/(n-1)$~(cf., discussion around Eq.~(4.48) in Ref.~\cite{Charalambous:2022rre}).
 Then, the ladder operators~\eqref{finalD} with $c_p=0$ shift the multipole index~${\hat{\ell}}$ into ${\hat{\ell}}\pm1$.
 Thus, in the higher dimensions, the ladder operator relates a mode with a given $\ell$ with not all modes but with another mode with~$\ell\propto n-1$ for the Schwarzschild-Tangherlini black hole.